doobwa/MCMC.jl/README.md

 * Use the previous value of `g(x)` so that we do fewer evaluations of `g`
 * Make better use of Density type
 * Use Options type for passing options to the various samplers
+* Add checks for sensible parameter settings in each sampler method